HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-02-the-elements-of-a-blockchain.md

 permalink: /technology/advanced/the-elements-of-a-blockchain/
 topic: technology
 level: advanced
-chapter: "How does a Blockchain work?"
+chapter: "How Does a Blockchain Work?"
 ---

 When Satoshi Nakamoto released the Bitcoin whitepaper he presented an innovation composed of several well-known components and as a few new ones.
 We designed this chapter to explain how a blockchain works and what the individual parts do.
 We want to put the individual pieces into context before we move on to explaining each concept.